sinaw369/hermes/README.md

 ```
 **Notes** :
-* SYNC_DIR: This is where your application will download and sync pull request projects.
-* FILES_DIR: This directory will be used by the UI to browse and display Git diff information.
+* WORKING_DIR: This directory will be used by the UI to browse and display Git diff information.
 * DIFF_BRANCH_FROM / DIFF_BRANCH_TO: These determine which two branches to compare when showing diffs.
-* SYNC_INTERVAL: Specifies how frequently (e.g., every 1 minute) the sync process runs.
 * GITLAB_TOKEN / GITLAB_BASE_URL: Provide your GitLab token and the base URL for your GitLab instance.